Extracting representations of cognition across neuroimaging studies improves brain decoding: Introduction

+Interpreting overlapping brain responses calls for multivariate analyses such as brain decoding \cite{haxby2001}.
+Brain decoding uses machine learning to predict mental processes from the observed brain activity.
+It is a crucial tool to associate functions to given brain structures.
+Such inference endeavor calls for decoding across cognitive paradigms \cite{poldrack_decoding_2009}.
+Indeed, a single study does not provide enough psychological manipulations to characterize well the functions of the brain structures that it activates \cite{poldrack_cognitive_2006}, while covering a broader set of cognitive paradigms gives more precise functional descriptions.
+Moreover, the statistical power of functional data is limited by the sample size \cite{button_power_2013}.
+A single study seldom provides more than few hundreds of observations, which is well below machine-learning standards.
+Open repositories of brain functional images \cite{poldrack_toward_2013,gorgolewski2015neurovault} bring the hope of large-scale decoding with much larger sample sizes.

+Yet, shoehorning such a diversity of studies into a decoding problem requires daunting manual annotation to build explicit correspondences across cognitive paradigms.
+We propose a different approach: we treat the decoding of each study as a single task in a multi-task linear decoding model~\cite{ando_framework_2005, xue_multi-task_2007}.
+The parameters of this model are partially shared across studies to enable discovering potential commonalities.
+Model fitting---the training step of machine learning---is performed jointly, using non-convex training and regularization techniques~\cite{kingma_adam:_2014,srivastava_dropout:_2014}.
+We thus learn to perform simultaneous decoding in many studies, to leverage the brain structures that they implicitly share.
+The extracted structures provide universal priors of functional mapping that improve decoding on new studies and can readily be reused in subsequent analyzes.

-An important challenge is to build a model that generalizes in measurable ways to new cognitive paradigms.
-This is fundamentally difficult as each cognitive study frames a particular question and resorts to specific task oppositions that seldom have any exact counterpart in other studies \autocite{newell_you_1973}.
-In particular, the typical outcome of a cognitive fMRI study is a set of \emph{contrast} brain maps, each of which corresponds to an elementary psychological manipulation, often unique to a given protocol.
-Pooling contrast maps across studies requires to capture the relationships between protocols, a challenging modeling problem.
-It has been tackled by labeling common aspects of psychological manipulations across studies to build decoders that describe aspects of unseen paradigms \autocite{schwartz_mapping_2013, wager_fmri-based_2013}.
-This annotation strategy is however difficult to scale to a large set of studies as it requires expert knowledge on each study.
-Current cognitive ontologies~\autocite{turner_cognitive_2012} that decompose psychological manipulations into mental process are also limited \autocite{poldrack_brain_2016}.
+Models that generalize in measurable ways to new cognitive paradigms would ground broader pictures of cognition \cite{varoquaux2019predictive}.
+However, they face the fundamental roadblock that each cognitive study frames a particular question and resorts to specific task oppositions without clear counterpart in other studies \cite{newell_you_1973}.
+In particular, a cognitive fMRI study results in \emph{contrast} brain maps, each of which corresponds to an elementary psychological manipulation, often unique to a given protocol.
+Analyzing contrast maps across studies requires to model the relationships between protocols, which is a challenging problem.
+It has been tackled by labeling common aspects of psychological manipulations across studies, to build decoders that describe aspects of unseen paradigms \cite{wager_fmri-based_2013, varoquaux_atlases_2018}.
+This annotation strategy is however difficult to scale up to a large set of studies as it requires expert knowledge on each study.
+The lack of complete cognitive ontologies to decompose psychological manipulations into mental processes \cite{poldrack_brain_2016} makes it even harder.